mohamedlmalki/epic-strapi/blog/blog-posts/05-epic-next.md

     data: responseData,
     strapiErrors: null,
   };

 }
 ```

+We will be using `revalidatePath` to clear the cache and fetch the latest data from Strapi.

+Read more about `revalidatePath` [here](https://nextjs.org/docs/app/api-reference/functions/revalidatePath).

 Now, try to update your form, and you will get the `forbidden` message.